AdobeDocs/adobe-io-events/src/pages/support/faq.md

 1. It will appear in your (refreshed) `Adobe Developer Console` project.
 2. You will be able to register against it.
 3. And to start emitting events on its behalf use our [Events Publishing API](../guides/api/eventsingress_api.md).

+### Does `Custom Events Provider` support High Volume ?
+Do you have a throttling policy in place ?

+We do have a throttling policy in place, read our [Events Publishing API guide](../guides/api/eventsingress_api.md) for more details.
+However, if you have a high volume use-case in mind, contact us, we'd love to hear about it and discuss how we could accommodate it.

 ## JWT FAQ

 ### What is JWT and what is it used for?